 By its nature, content marketing is an uphill battle.
 Around 75% of all the content that you’ll ever put out is going to fall flat.
 It will go unnoticed, with very few views, likes, or social shares.
 Even if you emphasize quality over quantity, most of your content won’t do well — sad, but true.

 If we’re talking about low-investment content like blog posts or social media updates, it’s no big deal.
-But whiteboard animation videos are costly, and they take a long time to produce — so what can you do to make sure that they don’t fizzle out and die in obscurity?
+But whiteboard and cartoon animation videos are costly, and they take a long time to produce — so what can you do to make sure that they don’t fizzle out and die in obscurity?

 It’s simple: look at your already-popular content and repurpose it as whiteboard video.
 Anything goes: